 The lobby was a dream, a decidedly cosmopolitan spot for socializing and new-friend-making (which is always quite easy in Canada, of course).
 High-tech wine/cocktail dispensers allowed for the experience of fetching your own tipple (how civilized) and then lounging about on one of the fiery red couches.
 Don’t forget to look around – the hotel also collects art created by mentally challenged artists, and there’s a visceral honesty to the works.
 To wit, in the front window were Gaultier-looking corsets made from wire and bottle flip-tops.

 Since, um, civility seemed to be in exceedingly short supply back home, we were particularly drawn to the heady but approachable Museum of Civilization.
-Anglophiles that we are, we eagerly immersed ourselves in the zeitgeisty current exhibition London Calling, which runs through March 2019, and explores Blighty’s capital as a global hub of creativity.
-As the Brexit debate rages on, it couldn’t be more relevant.
-Also check out Medieval Europe – Power and Splendour, which runs through January 20, and features 200 fascinating artifacts on loan from The British Museum.
+Bleeding hearts that we are, we eagerly immersed ourselves in the zeitgeisty current exhibition This is Our Story, which looks at Quebec’s Aboriginal population.
+As immigration debates rage on, it couldn’t be more relevant.

 A rather striking mix of 19th Century and modernist architecture situated amongst the trees in Battlefields Park, this is arguably Quebec City’s marquee museum.
 Nearly 40,000 works stretch back to the 17th Century to tell the history of Quebec art – though we spent most of our time in the excellent modern and contemporary pavilions, which offer convincing evidence of the region’s ongoing artistic vitality.
-Just opened is White Mirage, an homage to the aesthetics of winter, as told through some 70 photos and paintings – a treat for those special people who are at their happiest between December and March (that includes us).
+Just opened is an exhibition on the work of revelatory artist Numa Amun.

 Buzzing with all sorts of buzzy people from the early hours on, the stylish Honō epitomizes the new QC spirit.
 Headed up by restaurateur Thomas Cassault, we pulled up a stool with he and Louis-Étienne Santais (who is his musical partner in electronic duo Fjord) one evening for a couple of hours of unapologetic decadence and excellent tunes on the soundsystem (everything from The Smiths to Felix Cartal).
 We were introduced to our new obsession, ouefs de caille marines, while tasting unusual types of sake (like the sweet Honjozo, which gets stronger when heated up) and some impressively smooth Japanese whiskey.
 Rather than sushi, come for Japonais curry and white tuna tataki.